josephkirk/P4SyncTransfer/README.md

-# My P4Sync Project
+# P4 To P4 Sync Transfer

-This is my personal .NET application for syncing files between Perforce servers.
-I built it to help manage file transfers in my development workflow, with features like filtering, scheduling, and automated submissions.
+A .NET application for syncing files between Perforce servers.
+The purpose is to help manage file transfers in my development workflow, with features like filtering, scheduling, and automated submissions.

 ## What It Does